saurabhshri/saurabhshri.github.io/_posts/2017-05-16-creating-a-full-blown-srt-subtitle-parser.md

 But there are some issues, after all I have only just begun working on it.
 These issues are expected to be resolved soon.

 1. Style tags and non dialogue texts are stripped but not stored.
-2. Only single name speaker name is extracted, i.e. works for `Elon: Hi` but only extracts last name for `Elon Musk: Hi`.
+2. Only single-name speaker name is extracted, i.e. works for `Elon: Hi` but only extracts last name for `Elon Musk: Hi`.
 I'll add a check to extract both.
 3. To convert time to ms, I am currently usin regex, which I do not like.
-Plus they are only available in C++ 11 and above.
-So, I have to search an alternative for that.
+Plus it os only available in C++ 11 and above.
+So, I have to write an alternative for that.

 I am also planning to make this parser a single header library.
-After solving the abbove issues I'll work on that and upload it as an entirely new repository.
+After solving the above issues I'll work on that and upload it as an entirely new repository.

 # Current Parse Output :